mmccroskey/MistLegacy/README.md

 *(Graphic Goes Here)*

 Because a given device can only have one authenticated User at a time, Mist represents this single-User view of the Container via its local cache.
 The local cache contains one Public Storage Scope, one Private Storage Scope, and one Shared Storage Scope.
-The Public Storage Scope exists indpependently of whether a User is authenticated; the other two Scopes (Private and Shared) are tied to the currently authenticated User, meaning that each instance of Mist has U Private Scopes and U Shared Scopes, where U is the number of Users that have ever been authenticated on a particular Device.
+The Public Storage Scope exists independently of whether a User is authenticated; the other two Scopes (Private and Shared) are tied to the currently authenticated User, meaning that each instance of Mist has U Private Scopes and U Shared Scopes, where U is the number of Users that have ever been authenticated on a particular Device.
 Mist allows you to interact with the Public Scope, and the Private and Shared Scopes for the current User if one exists.

 #### Interacting with Data